kwansodan/ifrs9pro_backend/docs/portfolios.md

 ## Ingesting data

 1. Click Ingest data and follow steps to ingest data.
 Data to be ingested are Loan details, customer details, collateral details, and guarantee data.
+> **Note on data ingestion:** The data ingestion feature also automatically stages all the loans based on staging configuratoin provided at porfolio setup.
+So loan staging would have been completed by the end of the ingestion process.
+In addition the data ingestion process also automatically reviews loan and customer data for data integrity.
+It searches for duplicate customers, customer data not matching loan details, duplicate features in the customer data suggesting duplicate customers, etc

 ## Reviewing Ingested data